What is ISO 27001?

 ISO 27001 is a globally recognized information security standard, with more than 40,000 organizations certified.
 It helps organizations align their data security measures to an established and trusted benchmark.

 An ISO 27001-compliant ISMS helps protect all forms of information, whether digital, paper-based, or in the Cloud.

-Thanks to the risk assessment and analysis approach of an ISMS, organizations can reduce costs spent on indiscriminately adding layers of defensive technology that might not work.
+Thanks to an ISMS's risk assessment and analysis approach, organizations can reduce costs spent on indiscriminately adding layers of defensive technology that might not work.

 Respond to evolving security threats

 ISO 27001-compliant organizations are more capable of responding to evolving information security risks due to the risk management requirements of the Standard.

 Establish an information security culture

 With ISO 27001 embedded in the organization’s culture, employees are more aware of information security risks, and security measures are wide-reaching across all facets of the organization.